 - “Worldwide Overview” (2005) 14 Amicus Journal, 4-6

 - Secretary to the Human Rights Lawyers Association

 Before coming to the Bar Anna spent time in Malawi working for the Legal Aid Department on murder and manslaughter cases and travelling widely in East Africa.

 In 2011 she took a yearlong sabbatical as a research fellow for Reprieve, an NGO which advocates for the human rights of prisoners on death row worldwide, in secret prisons and those detained in Guantanamo Bay.
 Specifically she worked on a project funded by the European Commission to identify and assist foreign nationals on death row in the USA and was based full time in New Orleans.

 Anna is an active member of the Human Rights Lawyers Association and has served on its executive committee since December 2009.

 Anna is a volunteer legal advisor at the Free Legal Advice Centre at Toynbee Hall in the areas of social housing, civil litigation and education.

 Anna adopts and adheres to the provisions of the privacy notice which can be accessed here.

-For further details of Anna’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Anna’s practice please contact a member of the clerking or client service team.